Parent-child interaction therapy (PCIT) is an evidence-based behavioral treatment for young children

-It is designed to help children with emotional and behavioral disorders feel better.
-The main goal of PCIT is to improve the parent-child relationship and parent-child interaction patterns.
+PCIT is designed to help children with emotional and behavioral disorders feel better.
+The main goal is to improve the parent-child relationship and parent-child interaction patterns.

-Children and their caregivers work together with the therapist in PCIT.
+Children and their caregivers work together with the therapist.
 Most of the session time is spent coaching caregivers in specific therapy skills.
 Therapists typically coach from an observation room with a one-way mirror into the playroom (or a webcam and a camera).
 They use a “bug-in-the-ear” system (like a blue-tooth device) to communicate to the parents as they play with their child.

 After each session, therapist and caregiver together decide which skill to focus during the following week.
 They are asked to practice for 5-15 minutes each day with their child.